jwmatthys/helloworld/README.md

 Since swe~ is calculating so many values each second, it will usually exceed the built-in ephemeris quickly.
 Once the data is out of range, a message appears in the console and the signal outlet is deactivated.
 You can download additional ephemeris files at ftp://ftp.astro.ch/pub/swisseph/ephe to extend the working range.

-# Looping #
+### Looping ###

-Since continuous incremental calculation at audio rate rapidly outruns the edges of the ephemeris, it is often between to loop a time range.
+Since continuous incremental calculation at audio rate rapidly outruns the edges of the ephemeris, it is often better to loop a time range.

     loop "2442225" "2443225" 10  (start date, end date, step)